Each day is born with a sunrise

 Here is an article from Next Avenue that discusses “end-of-life” questions with Atul Gawande, M.D. https://www.nextavenue.org/atul-gawandes-5-questions-ask-lifes-end/

-I also suggest looking at Five Wishes.
+Five Wishes – Do you have specific wishes for the end of life?
+Have you shared them with anyone?
+I suggest looking at Five Wishes.
 This organization has a practical resource for end-of-life conversations and documentation that is legally recognized in most states if completed as directed.
 The directions are very clear, as well, which I like!

 Imagine this walk down a pier to a boat dock.

 Prompt: Consider the feelings you might have as you imagine walking down this pier.
 Who might you like to have alongside you down this path to help you along?
 What do you want that person or persons to feel?
 What do you need from them?
 What conversations might you need to have with those folks now for that feeling to happen?

 Who are the people closest to your heart?

 Prompt: Do the people you hold close in your heart know what you wish for?
 How might you tell them?
 Are there broken family ties?
 What needs to happen for broken hearts to mend?
 How could you start those conversations?